-This latest Roomba also comes with upgraded extractors that will provide better agitation so expect better performance.
+To improve cleaning performance, this latest Roomba also comes with upgraded extractors that will provide better agitation, so performance is a little bit better.

-All of these upgrades though come at a major cost.
+All of these upgrades though come at a significant cost.
 Expect to pay close to a thousand dollars for this robot.

 iRobot has long been a pioneer when it comes to robotic vacuums.

 Even if they weren’t the first to introduce autonomous cleaners, they’ve been the benchmark that other brands chase and try to emulate.

 With each update, iRobot has improved its product step by step, starting with the rubber extractors they introduced in the 800 series, efficient navigation and WiFi connectivity in the Roomba 900 series.